 Image: Gabi, who just finished digging up the garden in search of “snakes.”
 Photo by me, all rights reserved.

-It’s been a very odd winter for some of us.
+It’s been a very odd year for some of us.
 The weather has been weird and the news has been exhausting.
 It seems like every day something new comes crawling out of my radio, and I find myself regarding the news like a mysterious bug in my kitchen.
 Do I need to worry about this thing?
 Where did it come from?
 What should I do about it?
 What will happen if I don’t do anything about it?

 My dog knows what to do with mysterious bugs: Gabi eats them.
 She lived on the street for a while, and I imagine bugs were cheap unthreatening protein for her.
 When she first came to live with us, she was a scourge on spiders.
 Now she is downright nonchalant: she only eats them if she’s missed a meal.